iqbalnaved/prompt-framing-bias-dermoscopy/README.md

 **Mohammad Iqbal Nouyed**, D. A. Adjeroh, D. Xu, M. S. Kolodney, G. Hu

-*Journal of the American Academy of Dermatology* — under review
+*Journal of the American Academy of Dermatology* — Accepted (5/21/2026)

 > Comment on: "Framing Bias in a large language model: prompt framing influences ChatGPT's accuracy in melanoma classification.
 A diagnostic accuracy study."